lakekeeper/lakekeeper/docs/docs/concepts.md

 ### Roles
 Projects can contain multiple Roles, allowing Roles to be reused in all Warehouses within the Project.
 Roles can be nested arbitrarily.
 Roles can be provisioned automatically using the `/management/v1/roles` (Todo check) endpoint or manually created via the UI.
 We are looking into SCIM support to simplify role provisioning.
 Please consider upvoting the corresponding [Github Issue](https://github.com/lakekeeper/lakekeeper/issues/497) if this would be of interest to you.

+## Soft Deletion

+In Lakekeeper, warehouses can enable soft deletion.
+If soft deletion is enabled for a warehouse, when a table or view is dropped, it is not immediately deleted from the catalog.
+Instead, it is marked as dropped and a job for its cleanup is scheduled.
+The table is then deleted after the warehouse specific expiration delay has passed.
+This will allow for a recovery of tables that have been dropped by accident.
+"Undropping" a table is only possible if soft-deletes are enabled for a Warehouse.